CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 infos_return, session = lg.QQZone('mobile')
 ```
 #### The returned values in crackvcFunc
-- mobile: unsupport processing the situation of having captcha
+- mobile: unsupport processing the situation of appearing captcha
-- pc: unsupport processing the situation of having captcha
+- pc: unsupport processing the situation of appearing captcha

 ### QQQun
 #### Supported modes